Getting Started

 - Open the MCP configuration file at

-~/.codeium/windsurf/mcp_config.json - Add the App config block below
+~/.codeium/windsurf/mcp_config.json - Add the MCP server config block below

 - Restart Windsurf to connect